top of page

 2. Limit Media Consumption

 It’s easy to get swept up in the constant news cycle after an election.
-While staying informed is important, overconsumption of media—especially social media—can exacerbate feelings of anxiety and depression.
-The constant barrage of polarized opinions, negativity, or sensationalized headlines can be overwhelming.
-Set boundaries around your media consumption.
+While staying informed is important, overconsumption of media can exacerbate feelings of anxiety and depression.
 Consider limiting news intake to once or twice a day, and curate your social media feeds to include sources that offer balanced, factual information.
 If you need a break, take time off from social media or news outlets altogether.

 3. Focus on What You Can Control